Ground states of a family of frustrated spin models for quasicrystals and their approximants

 \section{Frustrated islands in the mixed phase.}

-Fig.\ref{fig:rules} shows an $n$th generation patch of tiling after multiplication by $\lambda=2+\sqrt{3}$ in red, and the $n+1$th generation tiling in blue.
+Fig.\ref{fig:rules} shows a patch of the $n$th tiling after multiplication by $\lambda=2+\sqrt{3}$ in red, with superposed a $n+1$th tiling in blue.
 It illustrates how squares and triangles of the $n$th generation patch can be decomposed into squares and triangles of the $n+1$th patch.
 In particular, one sees clusters of $T_2$ triangles which appear with each step of inflation.
 These are of four types as mentioned in the main text.